-PTO events are a major part of the "life" of our schools.
+PTO events are a major part of the life of our schools.
 They provide a variety of special opportunities for our students and your participation is extremely important.
 Volunteers are needed in different capacities throughout the year, many of which occur outside the school day.
 Please refer to your school's website or main office for information regarding joining PTO, meeting times, and related activities.
-We look forward to working with you!
-Your school and your child will be glad you did!

-ELEMENTARY SCHOOL HOURS
+ELEMENTARY AND PRESCHOOL HOURS